abourtnik/emojis-world/README.md

 ## Contributing

-We encourage you to contribute to Emojis World!
+We encourage you to contribute to Emojis World !!
 Please check out the [Contributing to Emojis World guide](https://github.com/abourtnik/emojis-world/blob/master/contributing.md) for guidelines about how to proceed.
 Join us!

 Trying to report a possible security vulnerability in Emojis World ?
 Send an email to **contact@emojisworld.io** with clear description of security vulnerability.